Den (pharaoh): Events

 An important innovation during Den's reign was the introduction of numbering using hieroglyphs.
 Prior to this, important year events were merely depicted in signs and miniatures, sometimes guided by the hieroglyphic sign rnpt "bald palm panicle", meaning “year”.
 From Den's reign onwards, the Egyptians used numbering hieroglyphs for a range of purposes including calculating tax collections and for annotating their year events.

 Den is the first Egyptian king attested with rock reliefs in the Sinai Peninsula.
 Two or perhaps even three reliefs are showing the standing king and some of his officials.

-Most religious and political happenings from Den's reign are recorded in the numerous ivory tags and from the Palermo Stone inscription.
+Most religious and political happenings from Den's reign are recorded in the numerous ivory tags and the Palermo Stone inscription.
 The tags show important developments in typography and arts.
 The surface is artistically parted into sections, each of them showing individual events.
 For example, one of these tags reports on an epidemic then affecting Egypt.
 The inscription shows the figure of a shaman with an undefined vessel or urn at his feet.
 A nearby inscription begins with “Henu...” but it is unclear, if that means “provision” or if it is the first syllable of the name “Henu-Ka” (a high official).

 Another tag, known as the “MacGregor Label”, shows the first complete depiction of an Egyptian king with the so-called nemes headdress.
 The picture shows Den in a gesture known as "smiting the enemy".
 In one hand Den holds a mace, in the other hand he grabs a foe by his hair.
 Thanks to the braids and the conic beard the foe has been identified as of Asian origin.
 The hieroglyphs at the right side say "first smiting of the east".
 At the left side the name of the high official Iny-Ka is inscribed.
 It seems that Den sent troops to the Sinai Peninsula and the eastern desert a number of times.
 Plundering nomads, known by the early Egyptians as jwntj.w "people with hunting bows”, were regular foes of Egypt, often causing trouble.
 They are again mentioned in a rock inscription in the Sinai Peninsula under Semerkhet, one of Den's successors.

 More events are reported on the Palermo Stone fragments.
-The Oxford fragment records the following events: